 How has the book increased your interest in the subject matter?

 How Much Should We Read?

-This also should be decided at your first meeting.
+This should be decided at your first meeting.
 The facilitator can draw up a basic reading schedule if necessary, and your group discussions can follow.
-Some groups with to have a lenient schedule and periodically meet to generally discuss the book.
-Either was is great; it's your book group, make it work for you.
+Some groups wish to have lenient schedule and periodically meet to generally discuss the book.
+Either way is great.
+It's your book group, so make it work for you.
 The most successful book groups find ways to apply what is read to the everyday questions and problems that arise in teaching.
 In this way, your book group can become a wonderful cross-disciplinary support for you.

 Your Treat at the End